mitotic/slidoc/test/ex05-array-slicing.md

 Answer: `y[6:8]` OR `y[6:]` OR `y[-2:]`

-Concepts: slicing, range; array, slicing
+Tags: slicing, range; array, slicing

 Notes: The final index in a slice range can be omitted.
 Negative indices may sometimes be more convenient.
 The list `y[-2:]` includes `y[-2]`